onpointtech/agency-portal-v2/README.md

    4. Note that this app runs at `localhost:8080`

 ### Developing the angular app
+Angular has a feature that once you serve the website, all the changes will be detected.
+And it will automatically build the website and automatically refresh.
+Basically as you hit save, your website will automatically update.

 1. Save the changes made in angular
 2. Run the build functions `ng build --output-path "~~~~~yourpath~~~~~~~\agency-portal-v2\ZuulServiceNew\src\main\resources\static" --watch`
 3. Note ZuulServiceNew should already be running or else you do not need to do the following steps